vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/yAmunaH/stotra-ratnam/rAjAjI.md

 1805 66 Sri Yamunacharya's Achintya divyaadbhuta nitya yauvanasvabhaava laavanya mayaamritodadhim shriyah shriyam bhaktajanaika jeevitam samartham aapatsakham arthikalpakam.

-(You) who are the nectar ocean of natural beauty, who have perpetual (eternal) youth, beyond all comprehension, You who are the fortune of the goddess of Fortune herself, are the sustaining force of the devotees, are the great helper in adversity and are a veritable wish-yielding tree to the supplicants (when will I be able to serve you and be blessed?).

-The qualities of the Lord are enumerated - His eternal youth, sustaining force for the devotees, the one who helps at all times, and gives all that the supplicants seek.
-In this sloka we see a description of the divya-mangala-vigraha and the divya-atmasvaroopa, that is a description of both the physical and psychic aspects of the Lord.

-The Lord is the nectar ocean of natural beauty.
-What this means is that the beauty of the Lord has the appeal of nectar.
-There is no satiety and one feels like quaffinig it, again and again.
-This is partly because the Lord is eternally handsome and in appearance is perpetually youthful. ("nitya yauvana").
-We have used the words "partly because" in the above sentence, as it is not just the youthfulness or the handsome features which makes us to feast our eyes on him.
-It is an innate and inherent quality of perpetual appeal.

-The Lord is beyond comprehension.
-He is beyond description.
-One may recall the Vishvaroopa darsana, sought and had by Arjuna.
-Arjuna was petrified when he saw in the Lord hundreds of Brahmas and the Lord had an effulgence equal to many Suns.

-The Lord is the sustaining force for the devotees ("bhaktajana ekajivitam"), the great helper in adversity ("aapat sakham") and the veritable wish/yielding tree to the supplicants ("arthi kalpakam").
-It may be noticed that there is a graceful set up in the above three descriptions.
-He sustains the devotees at all times, whether they are prosperous or not.
-When adversity strikes, He helps the devo67 tee, to tide over the difficulty.
-The devotee or the supplicant seeks something, which the Lord grants immediately.
-These are so well depicted in the episodes of Prahlada and Gajendra.

-The Lord is the fortune of the goddess of Fortune ("shriyah shriyam").
-The goddess gives refuge to all the supplicants.
-The Lord gives refuge to Sri Herself.
-It may be recalled that in sloka 12, Yamuna had written "kah Srih sriyah - who else but you (is the source of prosperity even for Sri) the resting place for Lakshmi".
-It may be mentioned that in Sloka (11) of Mukunda Mala, Kulasekhara Alwar says ".......How can your enemies touch you, your enemies being the sins that you have accumulated, when your master is Sridhara, the husband of goddess Sri...."
-Parasara Bhattar has expressed identically "Shriyah Shri Rangesayah".

-While describing the Lord, in line 4, the word "samartham" (capable) occurs in isolation.
-What is he capable of?
-The answer is what is the Lord not capable of?
-The Lord is capable of making the common devotees experience what Nitya Suris are experiencing.

 भवन्तमेवानुचरन् निरन्तरं प्रशान्तनिः शेषमनोरथान्तरः । कदाऽहमैकान्तिकनित्यकिङ्करः प्रहर्षयिष्यामि सनाथजीवितः ॥ ४६ ॥

 Bhavantam evaanucharan nirantaram prashanta-nissesha manorathaantarah kadaaham aikaantika nitya kinkarah praharshayisyaayami sanaathajeevitah.

-Constantly waiting on you alone, having turned away from all other desires, not having any one other than you and serving you alone, having you alone as the Lord, when will I be blessed (when will I reach you?).

-What is begun in Sloka 32 is concluded in Sloka 46 with the word "bhavantam" (More on this word later in the note on this sloka).
-The seeker, the beseecher has been constantly or eternally 68 Sri Yamunacharya's ("nirantaram") waiting ("anusaran") on the Lord.
-He has not sought or pursued other desires ("prashaanta nissesha manorathantharah").
-He has been serving only the Lord ("Aikantika nitya kinkarah").
-It may be noted that both the words have been used --waiting on the Lord and serving only the Lord.
-Apart from the emphasis to be conveyed, it is possible to wait on one and still manage to serve another also.
-Yamuna makes it clear that he has been serving only the Lord.

-Yamuna uses also the word "sanathajivitah".
-He has become an orphan, essentially due to the lack of grace of the Lord.
-This orphanship can be cured only by the will of the Lord to shower His Grace on the hapless devotee.

-The concluding words "bhavantam praharshayishyami" needs a special comment.
-Translated literally this means, "when will I make you happy?" (and not when will you make me happy).
-Where is the question of the devotee making the Lord happy?
-Is it happiness for the beseecher or the One who blesses when the devotee attains the Lord?
-Sampradaya tells us that the reclamation of the jiva gives greater happiness to the Lord as it is a gain for the Svami.
-The pleasure or happiness which the Lord derives from such reclamation makes the jiva also happy, but the source of such happiness is the Lord.

 धिगशुचिमविनीतं निर्दयं मामलजं परमपुरुष योऽहं योगिवर्याग्रगण्यैः विधिशिवसनकाद्यैर्ध्यातुमत्यन्तदूरं तव परिजनभावं कामये कामवृत्तः ॥ ४७ ॥